Looking for a Used Galant in your area?

 CarGurus drivers have not registered any opinions of the 2009 Galant, but the virtually identical 2008 version earns praise for its smooth transmissions, fuel efficiency, and roomy cabin.

-Talk about the 2009 Mitsubishi Galant
+Cars compared to 2009 Mitsubishi Galant

 Mitsubishi Galant Questions